maisiejillbt/pinterest_clone/notes.md

 ### TODO
   - figure out how to trigger a re-render of the header when the current user changes ( likely change nav bar to class component)
   - ask about css and what connection package we'll be using
-  - get finish landing page
+  - start / finish landing page

+- figured out render issue, I had a mispelling of current_user in my backend
+- **a new priority is to fix all the different spellings of current_user/currentUser to be appropriate for fe/be**